halfull0650/iam-batman-/README.md

 thatb bat man is mubashir
 mubashir is batman  ,peppole
 hidigng in the dark but iam
-the dark ,n iam vengnece
+the dark ,n iam vengnece     .

+they think iam hidding in the shadows but iam the shadows
+I am Batman, dark and bold,
+In the night, my story's told.
+With silent steps, I fight the crime,
+A shadow moving out of time.